-Amendments to MFRS 140 Transfer of Investment Property
+2.4.2.1 Amendments to MFRS 140 Transfer of Investment Property

-The amendment clarify that an entity is allowed to transfer a property to or from, investment property account only when there is a change in use.
+The amendment clarifies that an entity is allowed to transfer a property to or from investment property account only when there is a change in use.
 A change in use occurs when the property meets, or ceases to meet, the definition of investment property and there is evidence of the change in use.
-In isolation, a change in management's intentions for the use of the property does not provide evidence of a change in use.
+A change in management's intentions for the use of the property does not provide evidence of a change in use.